sgravrock/jasmine-studio/ARCHITECTURE.md

 I don't have a strong personal preference for one language over the other, so it seems worth going with Objective-C even if only to preserve the possibility of porting later on.

+## Project configuration

+To run Jasmine, several pieces of information are needed:

+* The path to the Node executable
+* The path to the project root directory (the one that paths in the Jasmine config file will be evaluated relative to)
+* The path to the Jasmine config file
+* The path to the Jasmine executable

+The path to the Node executable is needed because it's typically installed in a nonstandard path, often via a version manager like nvm that allows the user to switch between versions of Node.
+In a coommand line application that could be handled by `execvp`, running `which node`, or other mechanisms that rely on the `PATH` environment variable.
+But that won't work because GUI applications don't inherit the user's shell environment.
+So it's necessary to ask the user.

+The three Jasmine-related properties can be reduced to one: the path to the project root directory.
+That won't work in valid but unusual setups such as multi-project monorepos and config files in nonstandard locations, but it's probably fine to ignore those for the foreseeable future.

+That leaves two pieces of information needed: the project root dir and the path to Node.
+Jasmine Studio should interactively prompt for both of those at startup.
+A command line launcher that takes a project root dir (or assumes the current working dir), finds Node via `PATH`, and invokes Jasmine Studio might also be a nice addition.

+That suggests a startup sequence like this:

+1. AppDelegate opens a project setup window.
+2. Project setup window gives the user a chance to enter the project base dir and Node path.
+3. When the user clicks OK, the paths are validated.
+If correct, the setup window is closed and the main window is opened.